Home » Blog » Microsoft 365 Provisioning

 SharePoint Online offers extensive capabilities for site customizations, ranging from branding elements to complex web parts.
 Microsoft Graph API does not expose all the endpoints necessary to handle deep customizations or retrieve all the properties related to SharePoint sites.

 As an example: When an organization wants to apply a consistent branding across SharePoint sites, Teams Manager can facilitate this process.
-It offers tools to apply these changes , bypassing the Graph API restrictions and allowing for advanced customizations such as setting up tailored master pages and adding unique web parts to enhance the user experience.
+It offers tools to apply these changes, bypassing the Graph API restrictions and allowing for advanced customizations.
+Teams Manager can, for example, set up tailored master pages or add unique web parts.

 3. Granular Permission Management